ICFPro.ca is a division of ICFhome Ontario - Direct Line 1 705 533-1633 - Email: info@icfpro.ca

 - ✓Structural engineering drawings (stamped) — required for most ICF residential projects in Ontario

-- ✓Energy compliance report (SB-12) demonstrating effective RSI values for the wall assembly
+- ✓SB-12 energy compliance report demonstrating effective RSI values for the wall assembly

 Inspections at Every Stage

-ICF projects are inspected at the same stages as any concrete construction, plus an energy inspection to verify compliance.
+ICF projects are inspected at the same stages as any concrete construction, plus the energy and ventilation verification steps required under the 2024 OBC.
 Here’s what to expect:

 On Every Requirement That Matters.

-Reinforced concrete core meets all load, span and lateral force requirements.
-Engineering drawings stamped by a licensed structural engineer confirm compliance per project.
+Reinforced concrete core meets all load, span, and lateral force requirements.
+Stamped engineering drawings confirm project-specific compliance.

-✓ Exceeds OBCContinuous insulation with no thermal bridging.
-Standard 6” ICF achieves effective RSI ~4.2 — meets or exceeds SB-12 requirements for all Ontario climate zones.
+✓ Exceeds OBCContinuous insulation, no thermal bridging.
+6″ ICF achieves effective R-24 — exceeds SB-12 Zone 6 minimum of R-22.

-✓ Exceeds SB-12ICF walls achieve 2–4 hour fire ratings.
-Thermal barrier (12.7mm drywall) required on interior EPS faces — standard drywall installation satisfies this requirement.
+✓ Exceeds SB-12ICF walls achieve 4-hour fire rating (ASTM E119).
+Thermal barrier (12.7mm drywall) standard on interior — satisfies code automatically.

-Is ICF construction approved by the Ontario Building Code?+
+Is ICF construction approved under the 2024 Ontario Building Code?+

 Do I need a structural engineer for an ICF project?+

-What is the SB-12 requirement and does ICF meet it?+
+What is SB-12 and does ICF meet it?+

 SB-12 is the OBC’s Supplementary Standard for Energy Efficiency in residential construction.
 It sets minimum effective RSI (thermal resistance) values for wall assemblies based on climate zone.
-ICF walls provide continuous insulation with no thermal bridging, typically achieving effective RSI values of 4.2–5.3+ (R-24 to R-30+) depending on wall configuration.
-This meets or exceeds SB-12 requirements for Ontario’s climate zones.
-An energy compliance report demonstrating this must be included with your permit application.
+For most of Southern Ontario (Climate Zone 6), the minimum is effective R-22 for above-grade walls and R-20 for basement walls.
+ICF walls provide continuous insulation with no thermal bridging, achieving effective R-24 (6″ core) to R-30+ (8″ core) — meeting and often exceeding SB-12 requirements.
+An SB-12 energy compliance report must be included with your permit application.

 Why does ICF require a thermal barrier (drywall) on the interior?+

-The OBC requires that all foamed plastic insulation — including EPS foam — be protected from interior spaces by a thermal barrier.
-The standard thermal barrier is 12.7mm (1/2”) drywall, which is standard interior finishing in any case.
+The 2024 OBC requires that all foamed plastic insulation — including EPS foam — be protected from interior spaces by a thermal barrier.
+The standard thermal barrier is 12.7mm (1/2″) drywall, which is standard interior finishing in any case.
 This requirement exists because exposed EPS foam can contribute to flame spread in a fire.
-Once drywall is installed on interior ICF faces (which it always is in a finished home), this requirement is satisfied.
+Once drywall is installed on interior ICF faces (which it always is in a finished home), the requirement is satisfied.
 It adds no unusual cost or complexity.

-The permit process is largely the same — drawings, engineering (if required), energy compliance, site plan, fees.
-The key difference is that ICF projects typically require stamped structural engineering drawings confirming rebar schedule and wall design, and the energy compliance report needs to accurately specify the ICF wall assembly RSI values.
+The permit process is largely the same — drawings, engineering, SB-12 energy compliance, MVDS, site plan, fees.
+The key differences: ICF projects typically require stamped structural engineering drawings confirming the rebar schedule and wall design, and the energy compliance report needs to accurately specify the ICF wall assembly RSI values.
 Some municipalities that haven’t reviewed many ICF projects may ask additional questions — this is where an experienced ICF contractor’s familiarity with the process is valuable.

-ICFPro is a subcontractor — permit applications are typically the responsibility of the owner-builder, GC, or design professional.
+ICFpro is a subcontractor — permit applications are typically the responsibility of the owner-builder, GC, or design professional.
 However, we work closely with your project team to ensure the ICF details in the permit drawings are correct, provide ICF product documentation for the application, and advise on anything inspectors are likely to ask about during the project.
-Our experience on 250+ Ontario projects means we know what building departments expect.
+Our experience on 300+ Ontario ICF projects since 1995 means we know what building departments expect and what passes inspection cleanly.

-Every ICFPro project is built to meet or exceed Ontario Building Code requirements.
+Every ICFpro project is built to meet or exceed 2024 Ontario Building Code requirements.
 Inspections pass.
 Projects close.
 No surprises.